MeharamSal/osticket-prereqs/README.md

 </p>
 <p>
-Back on osTicket, fill out the database settings information with your newly created SQL Database
+Proceed with configuring the database settings in osTicket by entering the details for your newly created SQL Database.